geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Albruno gaz'd upon the maid and sigh'd; 290

 Awhile he musing stood, and then replied,
-" Unhappy me ! whom adverse fates compel
+" Unhappy me! whom adverse fates compel
 " To cause the woe of one I love so well;
-" Oh ! why that love with hate requite ? and why
+" Oh! why that love with hate requite? and why
-" Still ask a boon which love must still deny ?
+" Still ask a boon which love must still deny?
 " Claim ought but this, and if to grant be mine,
-" My power, my crown, my sceptre, all are thine !
+" My power, my crown, my sceptre, all are thine!
 " Thine are my treasures, all my secret store,
 " By Gnome or mortal never view'd before;
 " Thine Ophir's vaunted gold, the wealth that shines 300